tkrojer/pandda_inspect_tools/README.md

 # pandda_inspect_tools

+## Description

-inspect_pandda_analyse.py is a python plugin for COOT that works on Windows, MAC and Linux.
+inspect_pandda_analyse.py is a python plugin for COOT that enables inspection of [PanDDA](https://pandda.bitbucket.io/#) event maps and modelling of ligands.
+It is a minimalistic version of pandda.inspect, but it works on Windows, MAC and Linux and with the latest version of CCP4.

+## Installation

+Download the repository (e.g. as ZIP file) and unpack it where you want to install it.
+This can be a local drive or a network drivee.

 It can either be started from the command line by typing
 ```
 coot --script inspect_pandda_analyse.py
 ```